 Send secure file attachments via email

 Use security envelopes.
-(Tools > Protect > More Options > Create Security Envelope.
+(All Tools > Protect > More Options > Create Security Envelope.

 Allow only the people you specify to view a PDF

-Choose Tools > Protect > More Options > Encrypt With Certificate, or apply security using Adobe LiveCycleRights Management ES.
+Choose All Tools > Protect a PDF.
+Under Advanced Options, select Encrypt with certificate, or apply security using Adobe LiveCycleRights Management ES.
 You must have certificates for users who can view the documents.